-My name is Michael Vitaly Sazonov, and I grew up near our nation’s capital in a multicultural and multigenerational home.
-As a family we all loved music, on car trips or at home, at parties (dancing in the basement — I loved me the twist!) — music shared from my mom’s and dad’s heritage alike, and music from their youth.
-I grew up with an abuelo who loved playing casette tapes of pasillos, Ecuadorian folk music, and an abuelita whose locros kept me strong and whose cuentos, poesías & chistes would have me in stitches or on the edge of my seats!
-I was so blessed to have a strong family who loved getting together, sharing stories, music, and dance, and I hope to carry that tradition on as an uncle, brother, and son — but also as a Theatre-maker.
+My name is Michael Vitaly Sazonov, and I grew up near Washington, D.C. in a multicultural and multi-generational home.
+As a family we all loved music — on car trips or at home or at parties (dancing as a kid — I used to love doing the the Twist!) — music shared from both my mom’s and dad’s heritage, music from their youth, and music from the adolescence.
+I grew up with an abuelo who loved playing cassette tapes of pasillos, or Ecuadorian folk music, and an abuelita whose locros kept me strong and whose cuentos, poesías & chistes would have me in stitches or on the edge of my seat!
+On my dad’s side there was also jokes and stories, but music issued from balalaikas instead of guitars… I was so blessed to have a strong family who loved getting together, sharing stories, music, and dance, and I hope to carry that tradition on as an uncle, brother, and son — but also as a Theatre-maker.

 While studying international politics, history, & peace and conflict resolution at American University, I also had the opportunity to work with Brett Smock and Michael Rupert on a new musical Michael was writing.
 Before classes started up that summer I remember being in a room with an open-hearted and beautiful soul at the piano, learning the craft of singing a song, and the emotional power one can attain through music.
 Because of those two artists I fell in love with this art form for good.
 I continued to work in the theatre in and out of school, and was honored to join the Actors’ Equity Association in April 2004.